Herb Baumeister: Identification, investigation and death

-With a warrant out for his arrest, Baumeister fled to Ontario, where he committed suicide at Pinery Provincial Park on Lake Huron by shooting himself in the head.
-In his suicide note, he described his failing marriage and business as his reason for killing himself.
-He did not confess to the murders of the men found in his backyard.
-Hamilton County Coroner's office has requested anyone with missing family members from the mid-1980s to mid-1990s to complete a DNA test in an effort to help identify victim remains.
+With a warrant out for his arrest, Baumeister fled to Ontario, where he committed suicide at Pinery Provincial Park on Lake Huron by shooting himself in the head with a .357 Magnum handgun.
+Baumeister left a 3-page suicide note, written on yellow notepaper.
+He regretted messing up the park, he wrote, and felt badly about his broken marriage and failing business, but he did not mention the remains of his victims or admit to any crime.
+Baumeister described items on his trip, including his intention to kill himself in a different place, but seeing children there had changed his mind.
+His final meal was a peanut butter sandwich.

-Death and posthumous investigation

-Baumeister would posthumously be suspected of killing twelve other men, the bodies of whom were found in rural areas along the corridor of Interstate 70 between Indianapolis and Columbus, Ohio, during the early to mid 1980s.
-One eyewitness identified Baumeister as the man seen leaving a bar in 1983 with Michael Riley, who was later found dead.
-Like the other victims, Riley was strangled to death and deposited nude or semi-nude in a river.

 Media coverage

 The A&E television series Investigative Reports aired an episode about Baumeister titled The Secret Life of a Serial Killer in 1997.
 History featured the case in their Perfect Crimes series.
 The case was also featured on The Investigators on TruTV in 2008, Behind Mansion Walls on Investigation Discovery (ID), Paranormal Witness on Syfy in 2012, and Ghost Adventures in May 2014.
 An independent documentary film titled The Haunting of Fox Hollow Farm also explores the crimes and the possibility of hauntings on the grounds of Baumeister's former estate.

 ID featured the case again on the series True Nightmares, in October 2015.
 The Crime Junkie podcast released an episode on Baumeister on March 4, 2018.
 The Monster Presents: Insomniac podcast released a two-part episode about the case on June 27, 2019.
 The All Things Comedy Mexican podcast Leyendas Legendarias released an episode where they talked about the case on October 14, 2020.

 Georgia Hardstark covered the case on the podcast, My Favorite Murder, in episode 67, "Live at the Egyptian Room", during a live performance in Indianapolis.
+The podcast The Last Podcast on the Left covered Baumeister across a three-part series from March to April 2024.
+In 2025, Hulu released a four-part documentary about the case called, The Fox Hollow Murders: Playground of A Serial Killer, which promoted the theory that Baumeister had an accomplice.
+In June 2025, the Oxygen television series Unknown Serial Killers of America aired an episode about him entitled Herb Baumeister.